OpenVPN/openvpn/doc/man-sections/generic-options.rst

   BSDs implement a getrandom() or getentropy() syscall that removes the need for /dev/urandom to be available.

+--compat-mode version
+  This option provides a way to alter the default of OpenVPN to be more compatible with the version ``version`` specified.
+All of the changes this option does can also be achieved using individual configuration options.

+  Note: Using this option reverts defaults to no longer recommended values and should be avoided if possible.

 --config file
   Load additional config options from ``file`` where each line corresponds to one command line option, but with the leading '--' removed.